DenkingOfficial/fastapi-vite-react-tw-nginx/README.md

         external: true
     ```

-4) Run `docker compose up --build` in nginx-reverse-proxy repo
+4) Run this command in each app made with this template:

-5) Return to template repo and run:

     `docker compose -f docker-compose-my-proxy.yml up --build`

+5) Run `docker compose up --build` in nginx-reverse-proxy repo

 At this point your app/apps should be working